 Let's start with the fact that when I took my steel surveying hammer to the bottom of this hull, it rang like the hull was steel.
 Thick and dense.
 No dull "thunks" on the bottom of this one, and no blisters or floppy hull sides either.
 Then we counted three full size bulkheads, to which we add a deck that's properly attached to the hull, good sized hull stringers and a deck that's about as solid as walking on a concrete pier and we sum up that this is one well-built boat.
 Surprisingly, this is not a heavy boat, coming in at around 15,000 lbs. as compared to the Bertram II 35' convertible at 23,000 lbs.
 Bertram-Trojan has managed to keep the weight where its needed and cut it where it's not.

-Looking forward toward galley and large dinette that converts to a large double berth.
+ABOVE: Looking forward toward galley and large dinette that converts to a large double berth.
 Notice the amount of light that the skylight lets in.
 The lamp below it is NOT turned on, despite the appearance.
-No wide angle lens used to take these photos so they are not distorted.
+No wide-angle lens used to take these photos so they are not distorted.

-The galley down arrangement is separated from the salon by this small bar top that can be utilized as shown here, or ignored by placing another chair in front of it.
+ABOVE: The galley down arrangement is separated from the salon by this small bar top that can be utilized as shown here or ignored by placing another chair in front of it.
 The traffic pattern is convenient from the aft door all the way forward.

-The deck has to be solid because, if you check out the nearby photos you'll see that there's nothing supporting the aft end.
-There is enough deflection right in way of the cabin windshield that a bit of movement does cause the windows to leak a bit, but the manner in which the frames were installed thoughtfully includes a small coffer dam that prevents most of that water from getting inside to do any damage (photo above right and at bottom of page).
+The deck must be solid because, if you check out the nearby photos you'll see that there's nothing supporting the aft end.
+There is enough deflection right in way of the cabin windshield that a bit of movement does cause the windows to leak a bit, but the way the frames were installed thoughtfully includes a small coffer dam that prevents most of that water from getting inside to do any damage (photo above right and at bottom of page).
 It has top quality anodized window frames that, along with the aft sliding doors, after ten years showed no corrosion and only minor leakage.
 Also chalk that up to a heavily constructed house and decks.

-What this galley lacks most is adequate counter space and a useable sink.
+ABOVE: What this galley lacks most is adequate counter space and a usable sink.
 The small double basin job on this boat is nearly useless.
 Otherwise, there is adequate storage.
-10 years old, the interior has held up well.
+10 years old -- the interior has held up well.

-This shot of the engine room is taken from the open center hatch.
-Its shallow but your won't kill yourself trying to change oil or check on things.
+ABOVE: This shot of the engine room is taken from the open center hatch.
+Its shallow but you won't kill yourself trying to change oil or check on things.
 Nearly everything is conveniently located for servicing, including the strainers.
 Generator is to the right in front of engines, easily serviced.